strubium/Home/README.md

 ## What if my game is on this site?

 Congrats!
 Your game is fun enough that we added it to our site.
-Sit back a relax as people injoy what you made.
+Sit back a relax as people enjoy what you made.

 If you want us to link to the orginal site where we go it from, let us know under "Issues"

 ## What if I don't want it do be on this site?

 Fear not!
 We will respect your wishes!
 Just ask and we will take it down.

+We will not claim to own, or to be the creators of any of these games.